 One of the React Native component libraries that can be used as starter kit for mobile apps for any domain, including eCommerce, is React Native UI Kitten – a React Native implementation of the Eva Design system.
 With a rating of 5,000+ stars on Github, it offers a set of about 20 general purpose components styled in the same way to take care of visual appearance.

 With this forever free and open source library, you can use the themes provided, or create as many themes of your own, all without changing the source code of the components.
 What’s more, you can switch between dark and light themes in the runtime without needing to reload the page.
 Once you install the UI Kitten package from NPM, you can import the components and begin using them in your project.

 Another free and open-source library is React Native Paper.
 It has all the major components, and these components are designed in keeping with Google’s Material design standards.

 Paper is cross-platform and works on both web and mobile.
 There are components and interactions to suit almost every use-case scenario.
 Most details, including animations, accessibility and UI logic are taken care of.
-You can customize default colors or make your own.
-Besides, you have full theming support, as well as the option to switch between dark and light modes.
-On Github, it racks up 4,000+ stars.

 Next on our list of React Native component libraries is yet another set of UI components that brings material design to React Native.
 Inside, you’ll find buttons, cards, range sliders and text fields.
 You’ll also see spinners and progress bars to display loading, as well as toggles for switches, radio buttons and checkboxes.